 • Don’t Over Mix – Over beaten eggs will always fall flatter.

-• Make large dough balls and refrigerate.
+• Make large dough balls and refrigerate to yield thick, chewy cookies.

-• Top them with cracked sea salt.
+• Take them over the top with thick flakes of sea salt.

 • Serve Warm.
 I put them in the microwave for 20 seconds before enjoying.